LiaScript/docs/README.md

 the name of the specific slide as well.

                            --{{3}}--
+You can also add additional tags to your project to make it discoverable.
+We currently use three distict categories: `liascript` to mark it to be related to the projects, while the others `liascript-course` and `liascript-template` are used to distinguish the projects into courses or extension, which can be added to courses.

+                           --{{4}}--
 The same way you can also refer to courses that you have put into your [DropBox](https://en.wikipedia.org/wiki/Dropbox_%28service%29), [ownCloud](https://en.wikipedia.org/wiki/OwnCloud),